-Another dessert that had my neighbors begging me for more was my caramel apple pie piecaken.
+Another dessert that had my neighbors begging me for more was my Caramel apple pie piecaken.
 It is one of my favorite hybrid desserts to make.

 History of the Texas sheet cake

 After researching where the Texas Sheet cake originated from, I found out that it was essentially modeled after the German Chocolate cake.
 The sheet cake is easier to make and baked in a sheet pan (ok captain obvious) versus the German chocolate cake that is baked in layers.
 Apparently, the German Chocolate cake inspired Texans to develop the sheet cake.
-I love little history lessons and the tidbits you can take away from it!

-Here’s what I know about both cakes:
+Here's what I know my amazing Texas sheet cake:

-How to make a Texas Vanilla Sheet cake
+How to make an amazing sheet cake

 On a level of difficulty, this one is pretty simple.
 Preheat your oven of course to 350.
-In a large pot, bring you butter, vegetable oil and water to a boil.
+In a large pot, bring butter, vegetable oil and water to a boil.
 Pour boiled mixture over your dry ingredients (flour and sugar) and blend well with an electric hand mixer.

 Texas Vanilla Sheet cake